Dalian notes on rational Pontryagin classes: Introduction

 Therefore we can write unambiguously $p_i\in H^{4i}(B\TOP;\QQ)$.
 We can also write unambiguously $p_i\in H^{4i}(B\TOP(m);\QQ)$ using the restriction map from $H^*(B\TOP;\QQ)$ to $H^*(B\TOP(m);\QQ)$.
 In other words, the rational Pontryagin classes can be viewed as characteristic classes for fiber bundles with fiber $\RR^m$ for some $m$, and as such they are stable by construction; they do not change under fiberwise product of such fiber bundles with trivial line bundles.

-\emph{From now on homology and cohomology are taken with rational coeffficients unless otherwise stated.} --- The main result of these notes is that the analogues of relations~(\ref{eqn-relations}) fail to hold in the cohomology or $B\TOP(2n)$ or $B\STOP(2n)$.
+\emph{From now on homology and cohomology are taken with rational coeffficients unless otherwise stated.} --- The main result of this article is that the analogues of relations \eqref{eqn-relations} fail to hold in the cohomology or $B\TOP(2n)$ and $B\STOP(2n)$, respectively.
+(Here $\STOP(m)$ stands for the topological group of orientation preserving homeomorphisms from $\RR^m$ to $\RR^m$; a mild abuse of notation.)
 For large enough $n$ we have $p_n\ne e^2$ in $H^{4n}(B\STOP(2n))$ and even more surprisingly, $p_{n+k}\ne 0$ in $H^{4n+4k}(B\TOP(2n))$ where $4n+4k$ can be nearly as big as $9n$.
 Here is a more precise statement.

 \begin{thm} There exist positive constants $c_1$ and $c_2$ such that, for all positive integers $n$ and $k$ where $n\ge c_1$ and $k<5n/4-c_2$, the class $p_{n+k}$ is nonzero in $H^{4n+4k}(B\TOP(2n))$. \end{thm}